ChatGPT2/Space-Oddity-Bowie/README.md

 ## Customize name, icon and hint messages.

-- Rename and choose icon | Welcome and continue hin
+- Rename and choose icon | Welcome and continue hints.

+<div